 STELLA Negative history.
-I got him off alcohol, then for no apparent reason he turned to mass murder. (jumps up) How was I to know?
+I got him off alcohol, then out of the blue he turned to mass murder. (jumps up) How was I to know?
 I'm not a mind reader!
 He said he was going to wage war on sinners.
 I thought he meant on sin.
 I didn't take him literally.